Piccadilly Cinema: 1990: conversion to multiplex

-In September 1989 a Heritage Agreement was entered into between the proprietors of the property and the State Heritage Branch of South Australia to turn the single auditorium of the original theatre into three smaller theatres in line with 1980s practice.
+In September 1989, a Heritage Agreement was entered into between the proprietors of the property and the State Heritage Branch of South Australia to turn the single auditorium of the original theatre into three smaller theatres in line with 1980s practice.
 The agreement involves the dismantling and storage of the upper circle balcony on site to be returned if ever the theatre were returned to a single auditorium.
 Plans were also to involve the incorporation of original materials into the refurbished structure.

 Wallis converted the old single-screen picture palace, which had a 1400-seat capacity across its upper and lower level, into a multiplex with three screens, The former balcony became screen one, and screens two and three occupied the former orchestra level.
 The cinema reopened in 1990 as Piccadilly Cinema.

 2022 refurbishment

 The cinema closed for a major renovation on 6 June 2021.
 The A$2 million refurbishment has been carried out IA Design and Premier Building Solutions, with the cinema set to reopen on 15 December 2022.
 A documentary film is being made by Scarlett Media to coincide with the reopening, which includes people's reminiscences of their experiences at the cinema.
 During the refurbishments, some original features were discovered that had been since covered up, such as the mural of Piccadilly Circus, and terrazzo tiling under a floor that had been carpeted in the 1980s.
 They were also able to restore a 35mm film projector that had been in storage, which could be used for retrospectives and special events.
+Restoration of the mural required professional expertise, which was provided by Artlab Australia.
+In February 2023, the team spent weeks removing embedded metal fixings and injecting adhesives into the loose plasterwork in order to stabilise it, before restoration work could begin.
+Piccadilly Circus was officially unveiled in late March 2023.

 Apart from the interior refit of the theatres, installation of a lift and other features, a new licensed food and drinks lounge space will replace the shopfronts O'Connell Street, where the original candy bar was situated, and there will be a replica of the original sign atop the building.
 It is intended that the venue can also host live music on weekends sometimes, and, in the future, arts festival and other events.